natreed/Phonebill_Web_App_Java-Jetty-GWT/README.md

 A restful web application built with GWT.

-This web application is designed to manage phonebills for a database of customers
+This web application is designed to manage phonebills using a database for customers.

+## Getting Started:
+- To run locally, Java version 10.0.1 is required as well as Maven 3.6
+- Open a Linux terminal and clone the repository. <git clone https://github.com/natreed/phonebill-gwt>
+- To start the server: mvn jetty:run-war
+- After the server starts, open http://localhost:8080 in you browser
+- Instructions for each of the features are listed in the 'Instructions' below.
+Please read before using features for the first time.

 ## Features include: